pococms/poco/pages/demo/mdemo.md

-# Metabuzz Markdown quick reference
+# PocoCMS Markdown quick reference

-When in the course of human events, it becomes necessary for one people to dissolve the political bands that connect one another
+This page serves as a Markdown quick reference.
+It is also gives you a good idea of how a classless CSS framework can operate in the real world.

 ## Table of contents

 * [Common text formatting](#common-text-formatting)